Fantasy Notes: Shift in Yankee Philosophy?

 August 9, 2006 | | comment on this post

 - Nick Green, called up when Robinson Cano went on the DL, will get to stick around for a while now that Miguel Cairo has landed on the DL.
-However, with Cano being activated last night, it’s not like the Yanks are stuck relying on the struggling Green.
-Cairo is expected back no sooner than three weeks, so that’s how long Green has remaining to make a better impression than he had to date (.169 BA).
+However, with Cano being activated on Tuesday, it’s not like the Yanks are stuck relying on the struggling Green.
+Cairo is expected back no sooner than three weeks, so that’s how long Green has remaining to make a better impression than he has to date (.169 BA).
 Cano, meanwhile, didn’t miss a beat after sitting out 34 games.
-He was 3-for-5 last night to jack his average up to .330.
+He was 3-for-5 on Tuesday to jack his average up to .330.
 Activate him immediately.
 As for Cairo, dump him.
 And if you had Green, you’re obviously in a 40-team AL-only league.
 Well, even then, it’s probably safe to dump him now too.